Surf-NeRF: Surface Regularised Neural Radiance Fields: Method

 A surface light field $L$ exists strictly on a surface geometry $G$ mapping directions in the unit 2-sphere ($\mathbf{S}^2$) to radiance, $L\,:\,G\times \mathbf{S}^2 \rightarrow \mathbf{c}$, for an RGB colour triplet $\mathbf{c}$~\cite{woodsurface2000}.

 Few real surfaces have an entirely view-dependent appearance.
-Similar to traditional light fields~\cite{garces2017intrinsic}, a surface light field may be decomposed into a Lambertian (diffuse) reflectance, $S$, and specular (or more generally a view-dependent) component, $R$~\cite{woodsurface2000, Li_2018_ECCV}, $ L(\vb{u},\pmb{\omega}) = S(\vb{u}) + R(\vb{u},\pmb{\omega})$.
-These intrinsic decompositions are defined for a point on the surface, $\vb{u}$, and viewing direction, $\pmb{\omega}$.
-The diffuse reflectance varies only with position over the surface, whilst the view-dependent component captures elements like reflection and refraction at the surface~\cite{garcesintrinsic2022}.

-A surface light field has a strong assumption that the radiance seen from a given direction is provided entirely from a continuous geometry in the scene.
+Similar to traditional light fields~\cite{garces2017intrinsic}, a surface light field may be decomposed into a Lambertian (diffuse) reflectance and a view-dependent component~\cite{woodsurface2000, Li_2018_ECCV}.
+A surface light field has a strong assumption that the radiance seen from a given direction is provided entirely from a piecewise smooth geometry in the scene.
 This accordingly models phenomena such as volumetric scattering, reflection or transmission as a function of surface position rather than in a volumetric (NeRF) or physics-based (rendering engine) manner.
-In this way, a surface light field is decoupled from the geometry of a scene, meaning a surface may be deformed while its appearance looking along a ray is maintained~\cite{woodsurface2000}.
+In this way, a surface light field is decoupled from the geometry of a scene, meaning a surface may be deformed while its appearance is maintained~\cite{woodsurface2000}.
 Our approach is motivated by this decoupling to encourage Lambertian radiance to exist on smooth sheets of density, or surfaces, with a view-dependent colour.